Presidency of George Washington: Northwest Indian War

 Taking the offensive, the legion marched north through the forest, and, upon reaching the confluence of the Auglaize and Maumee Rivers —about 45 mi southwest of Fort Miami— on August 8, built Fort Defiance, a stockade with blockhouse bastions.
 There he offered peace, which was rejected.
 Wayne's soldiers advanced toward Fort Miami and on August 20, 1794, encountered Native American confederacy forces led by Blue Jacket, in what has become known as the Battle of Fallen Timbers.
 The first assault on Wayne's Legion was successful, but were able to regroup quickly and pressed the attack with a bayonet charge.
 The cavalry outflanked Blue Jacket's warriors, who were easily routed.
 They fled towards Fort Miami but were surprised to find the gates closed against them.
 The British commander of the fort refused to assist them, unwilling to start a war with the United States.
 Wayne's army had won a decisive victory.
 The soldiers spent several days destroying the nearby Native villages and crops, before withdrawing.

-With the door slammed shut on them by their old allies, Native American resistance quickly collapsed.
+Thanks to the effectiveness of Wayne's scorched earth campaign, Native American resistance quickly collapsed.
 Delegates from the various confederation tribes, 1130 persons total, gathered for a peace conference at Fort Greene Ville in June 1795.
 The conference lasted for six weeks, resulting, on August 3, 1795, in the Treaty of Greenville between the assembled tribes and the "15 fires of the United States."
 Under its terms, the tribes ceded most of what is now Ohio for American settlement, recognized the United States (rather than Great Britain) as the ruling power in the region, and turned ten chiefs over to the U.S. government as hostages until all white prisoners were returned.
 This, along with the recently signed Jay Treaty, which provided for the British withdrawal from pre-Revolutionary War forts in the region it had not yet relinquished, solidified U.S. sovereignty over the Northwest Territory.
 Believing that the Natives were on the verge of extinction due to uncontrolled white settlement in protected lands, Washington and Knox sought to assimilate them into American society.
 In the Southwest, Washington pursued this policy of assimilation through treaties such as the Treaty of New York and the Treaty of Holston.